Djhayes72195/Political-Affiliation-with-BERT/README.md

 pip3 install -r requirements.txt
 ```

 The next steps depend on what you would like to do.
 If you would like to train the model on previously collected data, run this command from the root directory.
+Keep in mind, however, that classifytweets.py takes a long time (~7 hours) to run.

 ```
 python classifytweets.py